 If you have a picky eater, you might struggle a bit more as there are not a ton of options on the islands, but in general the food is quite basic.
 Most children will easily find something to eat if they are willing to try things.
 We ate shrimp, fish fingers, grilled chicken, pesto pasta and pizza easily.

 Good or bad, not every tour operator goes to each day trip every day.
 This cuts down on the congestion, but also means the most popular tours sell out quickly.
 If you are on a limited time frame, make sure to book your top tours in advance.
 To find out what we recommend as the best tours for each island, click here.
+Additionally, it is not always possible through day trips to get to the uninhabited islands.
+In this case, there are often small cruise ships offering one or two night trips that are worth looking into.

 5. Visit the Galapagos Islands with Kids at the Right Age